mikiyasalehegn/AtidStoreTest/README.md

 # Automation Test For Atidstore
 The project is about preparing an automation test framework for Atidstore, which is an e-commerce demo website with multiple electronic devices.
 The framework consists of several tests that examine different features of the websites.
-This project also includ manual testing to test some featurs of the website.
+This project also includ several test types to test some featurs of the website.
+For instance Functional, API, GUI.